 California Assembly Bill 1953 (AB1953) was signed into law September, 2006.
-This legislation requires a reduction in the lead content of products to a weighted average lead content of no more than 0.25% in pipes, fixtures and fittings.
+This legislation requires lead reduction in products to a weighted average of no more than 0.25% in pipes, fixtures and fittings.

 Specifically, the Lead Reduction Law in California states:

 "No person shall introduce into commerce, for use in California, any pipe, pipe or plumbing fitting, or fixture intended to convey or dispense water for human consumption through drinking water or cooking that is not lead free.* This includes kitchen faucets, bathroom faucets, and any other end-use devices intended to convey or dispense water for human consumption through drinking or cooking."

 *PLEASE NOTE: Use of the term 'lead free' varies between the new legislation in CA and VT, and in the current Federal Safe Drinking Water Act requirements.

 Only plumbing products and piping used to convey drinking water that meet this criteria can be sold in California after January 1, 2010.